dspinellis/git-issue/README.md

 [![Build Status](https://travis-ci.org/eellak/gsoc2019-git-issue.svg?branch=gsoc-2019)](https://travis-ci.org/eellak/gsoc2019-git-issue)
 # git-issue

-This is a minimalist decentralized issue management system based on Git.
+This is a minimalist decentralized issue management system based on Git, offering (optional) biderectional integration with GitHub and GitLab issue management.
 It has the following advantages over other systems.

 * **No backend, no dependencies:**